-- The given task described is fulfilled completely. - The test taker takes an active part in the interaction. - The contributions to the interaction are well structured. - The communication is appropriate. - ⇒ The relevance to the various tasks is as follows.
+- The given task described is fulfilled completely. - The test taker takes an active part in the interaction. - The contributions to the interaction are well structured. - The communication is appropriate.

+\Rightarrow The relevance to the various tasks is as follows.
 (Key terms are in bold.)

-Presentation CEFR: Oral Production Can give clear , detailed descriptions and presentations on complex subjects, integrating sub themes, developing particular points and rounding off with an appropriate conclusion.
+Presentation CEFR: Oral Production Can give clear, detailed descriptions and presentations on complex subjects, integrating sub themes, developing particular points and rounding off with an appropriate conclusion.
 CEFR: Addressing Audiences Can give a clear, well-structured presentation of a complex subject, expanding and supporting points of view at some length with subsidiary points, reasons and relevant examples.
-Summary and follow-up questions CEFR: Asking for clarification Can ask follow-up questions to check that he/she has understood what a speaker intended to say, and get clarification of ambiguous points.
+Summary and follow-up questions CEFR: Asking for clarification Can ask follow-up questions to check that they have understood what a speaker intended to say, and get clarification of ambiguous points.
 Discussion CEFR: Formal Discussion & Meetings Can easily keep up with the debate, even on abstract, complex unfamiliar topics.
 Can argue a formal position convincingly, responding to questions and comments and answering complex lines of counter argument fluently, spontaneously and appropriately.

--

-Α В С D

-The test taker's The test taker's The test taker's The test taker's

-performance is almost performance is performance is not performance is (almost)

-always appropriate to the appropriate to the given appropriate to the given completely inappropriate

-given task at the required task in most respects. task in several respects. to the given task or

-level of competence. the test taker does not

-actively participate in the
+Α В С D The test taker's performance is almost always appropriate to the given task at the required The test taker's performance is appropriate to the given task in most The test taker's performance is not appropriate to the given task in The test taker's performance is (almost) completely inappropriate to the given task or the test taker does not level of competence. respects. several respects. actively participate in the task.

-task.